sghiassy/StateKit/README.md

 ### Benefits

-#### Idempotent Code

-By capturing all the various states and flow-control in your state chart, your code becomes cleaner and idempotent.
+  * **Idempotent** - Code By capturing all the various states and flow-control in your state chart, your code becomes cleaner and idempotent.
 Functions are only called when they are needed and need minimal logic-branching, because if they weren't needed, they wouldn't be called.
 This reduces cyclomatic-complexity and increases developer happiness.

-#### Self-Documenting

-This is important.
+  * **Self-Documenting** - This is important.
 By capturing state in one and only one place, you can see at an overview level all the variability in one place.
 Its great!

-#### Capturing logic branching in one place

-A single source of truth for state, what can be better.
+  * **Capturing logic branching in one place** - A single source of truth for state, what can be better.

 ### Crappy ways of managing state